Working Paper

 Abstract: We develop a unified machine learning framework to extract the specific topic risk from the SEC 10K filings and finish its inference with three-stage regressions.
 We implement both supervised and unsupervised learning algorithms in Natural Language Processing to accomplish this task.
 With application into climate topic, the proposed risk exposure estimator is not only testable within Fama-MacBeth framework by compressing high-dimensional text information, but also has statistical sufficiency property.
 Empirically, this technique could generate a monthly abnormal return on climate-topic risk from 1.2% to 2.1%, depending on the specification of the benchmark model.
 The pricing finding is robust at the firm-level for Fama-MacBeth regression.
 Additionally, we find that the sufficient text-implied risk exposure is consistent with recent empirical literature in Engle et al.(2020), implying the rationality of our method.
 Moreover, a higher causal stock market reaction over Paris Agreement indicates a consistent finding as Bolton & Kacperczyk(2021).

-Textual Analysis of Judicial Slant in Chinese Court, Draft available upon request (with Liam Gao, Alexander Michaelides and Chenggang Xu)
+Judicial Slant and Private Sector: Evidence from China, Draft available upon request (with Liam Gao, Alexander Michaelides and Chenggang Xu)

 Abstract: We conduct a quantitative analysis of the textual content for more than 60 million Chinese court judgments.
 Focusing on the firm-involved cases, we find that Chinese judicial outcomes have specific characteristics with regards to State-Owned Enterprises (SOEs).
 In contrast to legal cases initiated by Private-Owned Enterprises (POE), the winning probabilities of SOE-initiated legal cases are 2.9% higher.
 The judicial slant is of greater economic magnitude when governments initiate cases (27.1%).
 The results still hold when comparing the local against non-local cases or SOE against POE retrial cases.
 Finally, we use an event study around 2014 ( Fourth Plenary Session of the 18th Central Committee of the Communist Party of China) and identify that state ownership consolidation increases the judicial slant.